 4. Wear boots

-No matter if it’s below zero of 30+ degrees outside wear boots in the ice castle.
-It’s the easiest way to walk around and your feet will stay much warmer.
-Remember you’ll be walking on snow & ice the entire time it gets really cold!
+No matter if it’s below zero or 30+ degrees outside, wear boots in the ice castle.
+It’s the easiest way to walk around, and your feet will stay much warmer.
+Remember, you’ll be walking on snow & ice the entire time it gets really cold!

 5. Bring Hand Warmers

 We wish we had hand warmers last year, you can get these cheap hand warmers that come with 10, or they have these rechargeable hand warmers for slightly more money.
 They are nice to have in your gloves & boots, or take them out and warm up your face.

 Pulling children in a sled is much easier than attempting to push a stroller, and they don’t allow strollers, but they do allow sleds.
 We think this is the cutest sled ever.

 Remember that the time on your ticket is just your entry time period, but once you are inside the ice castles, you can stay as long as you want.
 If you do get cold, go warm up by the outdoor fire!